susanfawcett/Hawaii/README.md

   fi
 done

-###  Use filenames as headers for mafft (they will carry the name of the reference they were mapped too and are truncated)
+####  Use filenames as headers for mafft (they will carry the name of the reference they were mapped too and are truncated)
 bash plastafastomerename.sh

-### Combine all assemblies into a single fasta file
+#### Combine all assemblies into a single fasta file
 cat *.fasta > all_loulu_plastomes_unaligned.fasta

-### Resulting assemblies were aligned to the reference using Mafft
+#### Resulting assemblies were aligned to the reference using Mafft
-script
+Batch script
+mafft --thread 40 --auto --keeplength --add "$ASSEMBLY" "$REFERENCE" > "$OUTPUT_DIR/aligned_plastomes.fasta"

-### Sequences represented by less than 50% of columns were removed
+#### Sequences represented by less than 50% of columns were removed

-### Summary statistics were used to evaluate different trimming strategies
+#### Summary statistics were used to evaluate different trimming strategies

-### TrimAL was used to generate final alignments
+#### TrimAL was used to generate final alignments

-### Plastome Phylogenies were inferred using IQTree
+#### Plastome Phylogenies were inferred using IQTree